 Possible Risks and Complications with Liposuction

 Liposuction has been utilized by cosmetic surgeons for decades and is widely considered to be a safe procedure.
-All surgical aesthetic procedures should be performed by a skilled plastic surgeon, such as Dr. Anderson, to ensure the best possible results.
-While complications with liposuction are rare, there is still the small chance for problems to occur.
+All surgical aesthetic procedures should be performed by a skilled plastic surgeon, to ensure the best possible results.
+While complications with liposuction are rare, there is still a small chance for problems to occur.
 Risks of liposuction include bleeding, infection, asymmetry, skin discoloration, fat embolism, contour irregularities, and nerve damage.
-At the consultation appointment, Dr. Anderson will discuss all of the potential risks of the liposuction procedure.
+At the consultation appointment, Dr. Anderson will thoroughly review all of the potential risks of the liposuction procedure.

 Recovering After Liposuction